NextronSystems/thor-manual/signatures/sigma.rst

 Sigma Rules
 ===========

 Sigma is a generic rule format for detections on structured data.
-Sigma is for log data, what Snort is for network packets and YARA is for files.
+Sigma is to log data what Snort is to network packets and YARA is to files.

-THOR ships with the public Sigma rule set, which is maintained by the community at `<https://github.com/SigmaHQ/sigma>`_, as well as additional Nextron internal rules.
+THOR ships with the public Sigma rule set, maintained by the community at `<https://github.com/SigmaHQ/sigma>`_, as well as additional Nextron rules.

 THOR applies Sigma rules to all objects it encounters.
-This is most relevant for Windows Eventlogs and log files on disk (``.log``).
+This is especially relevant for Windows Event Logs and log files on disk (``.log``).

-By default only the results of Sigma rules of level critical and high are shown.
-If called with the ``--deep`` flag, medium level rules are applied as well.
+By default, only the results of ``critical`` and ``high`` Sigma rules are shown.
+When THOR is run with ``--deep``, ``medium`` level rules are applied as well.

-Custom Sigma rules must have the ``.yml`` extension for unencrypted sigma rules and the ``.yms`` extension for encrypted sigma rules.
+Custom Sigma rules must use the ``.yml`` extension for unencrypted rules and the ``.yms`` extension for encrypted rules.

 .. figure:: ../images/image31.png
    :alt: Example Sigma match on Windows Eventlog